-The Bank's credit ratings from Moody's have been unchanged at "Baa2/P-2" since December 19, 2007, with the latest affirmation of the Bank's credit ratings on May 27, 2020.
-The outlook has been revised to stable from negative.
+The Bank's credit ratings from Moody's have been unchanged at "Baa2/P-2" since December 19, 2007, with the latest affirmation of the Bank's credit ratings on October 28, 2022.
+The outlook has been revised to negative from stable.